Introduction - Intent, Implementation and Impact

 The Senior Leadership Team (SLT) devises a curriculum which meets the needs and aspirations of the current cohort of the school and, if necessary, adapt and modify it annually.

-The quality of teaching and learning is monitored by the SLT via monitoring and moderation of planning and assessment, analysis of progress data, lesson observations, book monitoring, a CPD programme, learning walks, LINK meetings with teachers and discussions with pupils.
+The quality of teaching and learning is monitored by the SLT via monitoring and moderation of planning and assessment, analysis of progress data, lesson observations, book monitoring, a CPD programme, learning walks, LINK meetings with teachers and discussions with students.

-The curriculum is highly responsive to pupil need and results in a wide variety of activities which stimulate interest and curiosity in all areas of learning.
+The curriculum is highly responsive to student need and results in a wide variety of activities which stimulate interest and curiosity in all areas of learning.
 The small, peaceful and natural setting and well-resourced classrooms support this.

-Those pupils who are academically and socially able to access GCSE and A-Level qualifications in the St Mary Magdalene Academy mainstream setting are always supported by a highly trained member of The Courtyard staff team.
+Those students who are academically and socially able to access GCSE and A-Level qualifications in the St Mary Magdalene Academy mainstream setting are always supported by a highly trained member of The Courtyard staff team.

 Curriculum Implementation: Assessment

-At The Courtyard we use a range of assessment systems in order to show progress in both academic achievement but also in other areas of the curriculum and a pupil’s development in Social Communication, Emotional Regulation, Independence (SCERI), emotional literacy and behaviour.
+At The Courtyard we use a range of assessment systems in order to show progress in both academic achievement but also in other areas of the curriculum and a student's development in Social Communication, Emotional Regulation, Independence (SCERI), emotional literacy and behaviour.

 - Inform parents and carers of their child’s experiences and achievements.